amplitudesxd/milliondollarchecker/README.md

 # milliondollarchecker

-this checks the registration status of all domains on milliondollarhomepage.com a list of all available domains are output to the console
+this checks the registration status of all domains on milliondollarhomepage.com, then a list of all available domains are output to the console

-the list of domains was scraped using the following javascript
+the list of domains was scraped using the following javascript code

 ```js
 let pixels = [];